ArctosDB/documentation-wiki/_documentation/collecting-event.markdown

 ## Specimen Search

-<span id="year_collected" class="helpLink">"Collected On or
-After</span>" and "Collected on or before" offer two distinct search
+"Collected On or After" and "Collected on or before" offer two distinct search
 possibilities:

 -   ISO8601 is a began and ended date search